 Good intentions without good plans are good for nothing.
-If you really want to develop the habit of daily Bible study, you need to do more than just want it.
+If you really want to develop the habit of daily Bible reading, you need to do more than just want it.
 Before you decide what you will read, you first need to decide when you will read.

 Personally, I like to read my Bible first thing in the morning.
 This is because I am naturally an early riser and because I like to have God’s Word set the tone for the rest of my day.
 But you don’t have to read in the morning.
 If you want to make daily Scripture reading a habit, the important thing is that you actually pick a specific time when you will read.